parakeet-games/mapple/README.md

 MAPPLE is a **geography guessing game** created by WriterArtistCoder for LeagueXP!
 Countries are sampled from the 195 UN-recognized countries, consisting of all UN members, Vatican City, and Palestine.

+Dates are written in the YYYYMMDD or MM/DD format.

-Each day should ideally be randomly chosen, and repetition should be avoided for the first 195 days.
-From then on, repeating challenges from the last 30 days should be avoided.
+Each day should ideally be randomly chosen, and repetition should be avoided for the first 195 challenges (note that some days have no challenges).
+From then on, repeating challenges from the last 30 should be avoided.

 On days when no challenge has been prepared, MAPPLE currently falls back to a single default challenge.
 In the future, MAPPLE will fall back to a random previous challenge.